What is it?

 Put simply, safety culture is ‘what people expect around here.

 Why is it important?

 A good safety culture helps an organisation maintain safe operations.
 By having everyone, from operators to managers, take safety seriously, remaining watchful and avoiding compromises, means that operations are conducted in as safe a manner as reasonable, given the risk of the licence holders operation.
 This can significantly reduce the risks of accidents occurring.

-By contrast, a poor safety culture means not everyone takes safety seriously, are not watchful and compromise too readily.
+By contrast, a poor safety culture means not everyone takes safety seriously, are not watchful, are complacent, and compromise too readily.
 This may mean that there are workers or operations that are at risk of having a higher number of incidents and accidents.
 In organisations with a poor safety culture, incidents, especially near misses, are not reported or acted upon adequately and instructions are not properly followed.

 This is neither efficient nor effective in the long run.
 For example, if incidents are not reported and lessons learnt, they will continue to occur.
 This may result in an undue risk to workers and the public.
 Safety culture is therefore an important aspect to ensure safety is integrated into an organisation’s operations.

 The concept of safety culture emerged in the early 1980s.
 However, the Chernobyl nuclear accident helped focus mainstream safety management on safety culture.
 The International Atomic Energy Agency summary report of Chernobyl stated that ‘formal procedures must be properly reviewed and approved and must be supplemented by the creation and maintenance of a nuclear safety culture’.
 Since then the concept of safety culture has been embraced by many industries, not just nuclear power, including: healthcare, aviation, oil and gas, energy and mining.
 Over the years, this has resulted in new methods being developed to help assess safety culture such as safety culture surveys and questionnaires.

 How can I use it in my operations?